Care in the bathroom

 Baby pool

 We had Inga's rehab bathing stretcher for our son as he was unable to sit for a long time and at some point it was no longer possible to hold him in his arms while showering.
 However, he vehemently refused the bathing stretcher and didn't want to be strapped in/restrained there.
 We therefore found an alternative that we have now been using for over three years: a baby pool in the shower.
 Our son can now sit in it on his own, but we still have to manage the bathing with two adults (one plays with our child and holds him if necessary, the other applies cream).
-Nevertheless, I am very glad that aids such as the bathing lounger exist.
+Nevertheless, I am very glad that aids like the bathing lounger exist